citizenfx/fivem-docs/content/docs/scripting-reference/events/server-events/_index.md

 Core events
 -----------

-These events are part of FiveM and do not require any resource.
+These events are part of FiveM and don’t require any additional resources.

 {{% events "server" %}}